rvansant2/react-directory-app/README.md

     - Changes are not reflected when updates are saved.
 A restart of the server is required.
 * Need layout formatting on pages.
 * Need Jest tests.
+* Need Docker build and orchestration for ease of deployment.